Mark-Seaman/Shrinking-World-Pubs/journey/Pub/MushroomCloud.md

 The flash was unbelievably bright.
 It is hard to imagine that anything could be so intensely brilliant.
 The hands over their eyes did little to block the light.

-Dave crouched in a foxhole with his buddy that was only three deep.
+Dave crouched with his buddy in a foxhole that was only three feet deep.
 He wore standard battle gear, helmet, and standard light jacket.
 He could not help but wonder if it was enough to save him.

 They were told to remain as low in the foxhole as possible until the first shock-wave had passed over them.
-This took a number of seconds after the initial detonation.
+This took several seconds after the initial detonation.
 Waiting … waiting … waiting .. sheer terror.
 Superheated air driving an atomic hurricane of death.